Home

 // divide by the total number of directions taken

-indirectLigthingApprox /= N;
+indirectLightingApprox /= N;

-Figure 5: computing indirect illumination using the Monte Carlo integration method.
+Figure 5: Computing indirect illumination using the Monte Carlo integration method.

 Vec3f indirectLight = 0;